adamheins/xacrodoc/README.md

 xacrodoc requires at least Python 3.8.
 Note that ROS *does not* need to be installed on the system (the required dependencies will be independently installed from PyPI directly).
-ROS is however required to run all of the tests, and xacrodoc can be built as a ROS package in a catkin workspace.
+ROS is however required for a lot of xacro functionality, so you will only be able to process a subset of xacro files on a system without ROS (see [below](#ros)).
+ROS is also required to run all of the tests, and xacrodoc can be built as a ROS package in a catkin workspace.

 From pip:
 ```